Dairy free Potato Salad with Purslane and Fresh Herbs (dairy-free, gluten-free, grain-free)

 One of the biggest differences is the shape and thickness of the leaves.

 With purslane, the leaves are thicker and more plump, while spurge leaves are thinner and flatter.
-I don’t find they look much alike anymore but I’ve been eating purslane for years… so maybe it’s improved my eyesight?
+I don’t find they look much alike anymore, but I’ve been eating purslane for years… so maybe it’s improved my eyesight?

 If adding purslane weren’t enough, the herbs in this salad also boost its nutritional value.